Starcounter/Docs/docs/topic-guides/blendable-web-apps/html-views-composition-guidelines.md

 Text nodes are also distributed in the default slot.

 Use explicit slot names instead of relying on the default slot.
-The solution owner can remove the default slot from a view composition with the [CompositionEditor](https://github.com/Starcounter/Blending#blending-app-suite).
+The solution owner can remove the default slot from a view composition with  composition editor feature of [BlendingEditor](https://github.com/Starcounter/Blending#blending-app-suite).
 As a result, all elements from the view that don't have a `slot` attribute are not rendered.

 It's not necessary to declare the default slot in the `declarative-shadow-dom` part of your view.
 The Starcounter's HTML merger automatically adds a default slot at the bottom of the composition of your view for fallback reasons.